Man Nicknamed ‘Sovereign’ Hacked Appalachian Trail Hiker to Death Weeks After Release From Jail: Feds

 Jordan has allegedly been menacing people on the trail, which is in the midst of its high season, for weeks.

+Smith said when retreated to the parking lot to call 911, the man followed, then disappeared into the frigid night.

+“At that time, I thought he was just another hiker who’d gotten drunk, or one of the locals who’d gotten a little drunk,” he added.
+But when another trail blogger posted Jordan’s mug shot a few weeks later, he realized that he “looked just like the guy” who had threatened to burn down the shelter.

-On April 21, Unicoi County, Tennessee, Sheriff Mike Hensley wrote on Facebook that hikers should beware of Jordan, who “ran hikers out of shelters with a shovel” and “brandished a knife and machete and stated it was going to be a bad day for hikers.”
+On April 21, Unicoi County, Tennessee, Sheriff Mike Hensley raised the alarm about the erratic figure nicknamed Sovereign, writing that he “ran hikers out of shelters with a shovel” and “brandished a knife and machete and stated it was going to be a bad day for hikers.”

-Several days later, he was arrested after an altercation with hikers on the Tennessee/North Carolina border; police found he was carrying a knife with a 20-inch blade.
-He reportedly pleaded guilty to several charges, sentenced to a fine and then released.
+Several days later, Jordan was arrested after an altercation with hikers on the Tennessee/North Carolina border; police found he was carrying a knife with a 20-inch blade.
+He reportedly pleaded guilty to several charges, was sentenced to a fine, and was then released.

+“When he was arrested a few weeks ago, the hikers did the right thing—they called 911 and went to the sheriff and got him arrested,” King said.
+“The problem is when you are thru-hiking, you are on a timetable, and they couldn’t or wouldn’t go in to testify, and that’s why he went through the system so fast.”

 The Washington Post reported Jordan apparently resurfaced in Virginia and went after a group of four hikers camped out for the night.
 They fled, but the knife-wielding attacker caught up to two of them and began slashing away.